Drug Testing Welfare Recipients in Florida, Fair or Not? Pros and Cons (Updated 5-8-2012) [54*-87]

 The Pros and the Cons

 THERE is very little I like about Governor Rick Scott, the Tea Party poster child of the State of Florida who won the governorship in 2010.
-His political positions on most everthing make me shudder and wonder how he got elected.
+His political positions on most everything make me shudder and wonder how he got elected.
 I am pretty certain he is going to be a one-term Governer.
 Having said all of that, I strongly believe he is right on this issue.

 Examples of the PROs being bandied about in the news media, some of which I buy, some of which I don't., are: